sedm0784/vim-you-autocorrect/README.markdown

   </a>
 </p>

-Vim You, Autocorrect, HARNESSES the power of Vim's `'spell'` option, AUTOMATICALLY replacing spelling mistakes and typos as you type.
+Vim You, Autocorrect!
+HARNESSES the power of Vim&rsquo;s `'spell'` option, AUTOMATICALLY replacing spelling mistakes and typos as you type.

 Just install in the usual way&#8202;&mdash;&#8202;manually or with your